 2.2 Upvoting & Downvoting

-Once submitted, your link is live and visible to everyone on the sub-reddit you’ve chosen to post to.
-Now your audience can upvote and downvote your link, comment on it and also upvote/downvote the comments themselves.
-The more upvotes your link receives, the higher in the sub-reddit list it will be, the more exposure it’ll get for your content.
+Once submitted, your link is live and visible to everyone on the subreddit you’ve chosen to post to.
+Now your audience can upvote and downvote your link, comment on it, and also upvote/downvote the comments themselves.
+The more upvotes your link receives, the higher the subreddit list it will be, and the more exposure it’ll get for your content.
 This is how to get popular on Reddit.
 Note that the final score for your link (i.e. the total number of votes it gets) equals the number of upvotes minus the number of downvotes, so if you get 50 upvotes and 51 downvotes – guess how much your score will be – zero.

-You must understand that staying higher on the list of links on any sub-reddit is crucial to using reddit effectively and is determined by a number of factors including, but not limited to the total score of your submission.
-Reddit’s algorithm measures all the activity around your link, including number of upvotes, number of downvotes, the number of comments, the upvotes/downvotes on each comment, the speed of upvoting/downvoting, the speed of commenting, the number of views and clicks your link gets, the karma of the people that upvote, your own karma, et cetera. (we talk about karma below)
+You must understand that staying higher on the list of links on any subreddit is crucial to using Reddit effectively and is determined by a number of factors including, but not limited to the total score of your submission.
+Reddit’s algorithm measures all the activity around your link, including the number of upvotes, the number of downvotes, the number of comments, the upvotes/downvotes on each comment, the speed of upvoting/downvoting, the speed of commenting, the number of views and clicks your link gets, the karma of the people that upvote, your own karma, et cetera. (we talk about karma below)

 I’ll say it again – learning how to get on the front page of Reddit is absolutely crucial for your marketing efforts.
 How to use Reddit should be a synonym of how to get and stay on the front page.

-Top comments usually spawn discussions, get shared and rank higher in the search engines.
-At the same time the links inside the comments are do-follow so this is one of the ways to use Reddit’s comments to drive traffic and promote your blog or website.
+Top comments usually spawn discussions, get shared, and rank higher in search engines.
+At the same time, the links inside the comments are do-follow so this is one of the ways to use Reddit’s comments to drive traffic and promote your blog or website.

 2.4 Formatting Your Comments